Our

 MOVING FOWARD

 With a commitment to the present and a focus on the future, Colorado Horse Rescue continues pursuing opportunities for growth, impact, and systemic change.
-As long as the issue of unwanted horses remains, so will CHR — uniting horse owners, equine enthusiasts, communities, schools, policymakers, programs, and other equine organizations to raise awareness and build a better future for horses.
+As long as the issue of at-risk horses remains, so will CHR — uniting horse owners, equine enthusiasts, communities, schools, policymakers, programs, and other equine organizations to raise awareness and build a better future for horses.

 Hang tight while we go get your horse!